Our Basic Policy on Internal Control Systems

 (6) The Company shall promote maintenance of internal control systems for ensuring credibility of the Group's financial reporting, as well as systems to evaluate operational effectiveness of such internal control systems.

-- Framework concerning the retention and management of information on execution of directors' duties
+- Framework concerning the retention and management of information on execution of Directors' duties

 (1) The Company shall establish document management policy that govern retention and management of documents (including electronic media).
-The Company shall record information related to the directors' execution of business in writing such as in minutes of shareholders' meetings, minutes of meetings of the Board of Directors, Ringi forms, and others, and shall retain and manage such documents in an appropriate manner in accordance with the document management policy.
+The Company shall record information related to the Directors' execution of business in writing such as in minutes of shareholders' meetings, minutes of meetings of the Board of Directors, Ringi forms, and others, and shall retain and manage such documents in an appropriate manner in accordance with the document management policy.

 - Rules and other related frameworks concerning management of risks of losses to the Group

 (1) The Company shall establish appropriate risk management systems in the Group.
-Important risk issues shall be submitted to deliberations, from a viewpoint of the Group, at the CSR Committee chaired by the President to formulate basic courses of action and consider and implement appropriate measures.
+Important risk issues shall be submitted to deliberations, from a viewpoint of the Group, at the ESG Committee chaired by the President to formulate basic courses of action and consider and implement appropriate measures.

 (2) With regard to specific risk domains related to the Group's businesses, such as information management, environment, health, safety and disaster prevention, the Company shall formulate risk management systems by means of establishing rules, guidelines and manuals, and assigning personnel in charge of risk management in each of the Company and its subsidiaries.
-In addition, risk matters arising from performance of particular business operations in the Company or its subsidiaries shall be judged and handled appropriately, and important risk information shall be reported to the office of the CSR Committee at the Company according to prescribed procedures.
+In addition, risk matters arising from performance of particular business operations in the Company or its subsidiaries shall be judged and handled appropriately, and important risk information shall be reported to the office of the ESG Committee at the Company according to prescribed procedures.

 (3) The Company shall periodically identify and sort out priority risk matters that should be addressed as a whole of the Group, and shall monitor and manage formulation and implementation of measures at the Company and its subsidiaries against each of such matters.

-- Systems to ensure efficient execution of the duties of Group's directors and employees
+- Systems to ensure efficient execution of the duties of Group's Directors and employees

 (4) The Company formulates the Group's medium-term and annual business plans through deliberation and resolutions by the Board of Directors.
 The Company and its subsidiaries shall conduct their respective business in line with these plans and shall review the progress thereof regularly.